 Astronomers spot hot gas bubble spinning at "mind blowing" speeds around Milky Way black hole

+Astronomers spot hot gas bubble spinning at "mind blowing" speeds around Milky Way black holeget the free app

 Astronomers said Thursday they have spotted a hot bubble of gas spinning clockwise around the black hole at the center of our galaxy at "mind blowing" speeds.
 The detection of the bubble, which only survived for a few hours, is hoped to provide insight into how these invisible, insatiable, galactic monsters work.